wso2-attic/ballerina-integrator/README.md

 ## What you’ll build

-To understand how you can build a content based routing using Ballerina, let's consider a real-world use case of a Company recruitment agency service that provides recruitment details of companies.
-When a Company recruitment agency service sends a request that includes the company name (EX : ABC Company), that particular request will be routed to its respective endpoint.
-After receiving the request from the content-based router(company_recruitment_agency_service), the relevant company's endpoint sends the response back to the caller.
+To understand how you can build a content-based routing system using Ballerina, let's consider a real-world use case of a company recruitment agency service that provides recruitment details of companies.
+When a company recruitment agency service sends a request that includes the company name (e.g., ABC Company), that particular request will be routed to its respective endpoint.
+After receiving the request from the content-based router (company_recruitment_agency_service), the relevant company's endpoint sends the response back to the caller.
 The following diagram illustrates this use case clearly.

 ![alt text](/images/content_based_routing_image.png)